GiorgosKarantonis/Adversarial-Attacks-with-Relativistic-AdvGAN/README.md

 ## What are Adversarial Examples and Adversarial Attacks
 An adversarial example is a perturbed version of an actual data point that looks similar or even identical to the original data point but at the same time it can trick a neural network into misclassifying it.
 It is straightforward to also define an adversarial attack as the act of crafting adversarial examples and feeding them to a Neural Network.
 The two major ways to create adversarial examples are to either directly perform  perturbations to the original example or to craft a suitable mask and apply it to the original example.
+One impressive aspect of the creation of adversarial examples is exposed by the "One Pixel Attack" which showed that in some cases even the perturbation of a single pixel can generate an adversarial example.

 /* EXAMPLE IMAGES OF ADVERSARIAL ATTACKS */